Posts with the Tag “large-group methods”

 Keypads are audience response devices that look like little calculators or remote controls.
 They are used in group meetings or events to collect audience responses or opinions, allowing audience members to interact with presentations, give feedback, and become more engaged in large-group settings.
 Keypads are often used as an added element in large-group deliberation and dialogue events.
 This resource lists and links to experts in keypad response system as well as mobile device response systems, as recommended by NCDD members in April 2010. (continue)

-Tags: decision-making, deliberation, dialogue, facilitation technique, highly recommended, large-group methods, NCDD listserv archive, polling
+Tags: decision-making, deliberation, dialogue, facilitation technique, gems, highly recommended, large-group methods, NCDD listserv archive, polling

-Categories: All Resources, Collaborative Technology, NCDD Resources, Participatory Practices, Tools & Handouts
+Categories: All Resources, NCDD Resources, Participatory Practices, Tech for Engagement, Tools & Handouts

 Tags: large-group methods, planning